The Wizard of Os

 Fascinating.

 He continues.
 “Football players on the other hand are those that have learned how to play football.
 Their gift is not the skill itself, but the ability to acquire it.
-Exceptional footballers are consciously coached in elements of technique and train hard to become masters of the trade.
+Exceptional football player are consciously coached in elements of technique and train hard to become masters of the trade.
 I’m not saying they are inferior — indeed some of them even end up being more successful than footballers.
 But you can clearly see the difference.
 I always use Messi and Ronaldo as examples.
 I believe Messi is a footballer, while Ronaldo is a football player.”

 It’s been 42 long years since Ghana last won a major international title — the 1982 Afcon in Libya.